Tadao Ando's "Oval" for Benesse Art Museum Naoshima, featured in El Croquis 44+58.

 When brainstorming a potential research topic, it is helpful to consider:

-Once you have a basic idea of what your topic is, you'll need establish the big picture.
+Once you have a basic idea of what topic you want to explore, you'll need establish the big picture.
 What are the major issues involved in your topic?
 What are the terms associated with it?

 Based on what you find, a more narrow topic should reveal itself as your research progresses.
 You'll want to refine your topic so that you can focus on a few main points.
 Determining a more concentrated topic or research question will make writing easier, and your finished project will be more effective.